Popular travel and lifestyle magazine Condé Nast Traveler selected what it thinks are the 12 most beautiful destinations in Croatia.

-With Croatia open to tourists, Condé Nast Traveler has given its readers tips on what to check out by compiling what they say are the most gorgeous spots.
+With tourists flocking to Croatia, Condé Nast Traveler gave its readers tips on what to check out by compiling what they say are the most gorgeous spots.

 12 most beautiful destinations in Croatia